Understanding escrow: How it works in homebuying

 “The purchase agreement usually includes a provision for the buyer to provide an earnest money deposit,” explains Tom Trott, branch manager for Embrace Home Loans in Frederick, Maryland.

-The second type of escrow account is managed by your mortgage lender or servicer, and the funds you deposit are used to pay property taxes, homeowners insurance and mortgage insurance (if applicable).
+The second type of escrow account, aka a mortgage escrow account, comes into play once you’ve actually purchased a home.
+It’s managed by your mortgage lender or servicer, and the funds in it are used to pay property taxes, homeowners insurance and mortgage insurance (if applicable).

 A third type of escrow, if needed, involves anything unresolved in the real estate contract.